Cyrus M. Palmer

+Formative years

+Born in Pottsville, Pennsylvania on February 12, 1887, Cyrus M. Palmer attended the University of Pennsylvania in Philadelphia, Pennsylvania, where he studied law, beginning in 1907.
+Admitted to the bar in 1911, he then opened his legal practice in Pottsville.

+Public service and legal career

-Cyrus M. Palmer was born in Pottsville, Pennsylvania.
-He attended the University of Pennsylvania at Philadelphia, Pennsylvania, in 1907.
-He studied law, and was admitted to the bar in 1911 and commenced practice in Pottsville.
-He served in the Pennsylvania State House of Representatives from 1916 to 1920, and served as district attorney of Schuylkill County, Pennsylvania, from 1920 to 1927.
+Palmer served in the Pennsylvania State House of Representatives from 1916 to 1920 and as district attorney of Schuylkill County, Pennsylvania from 1920 to 1927.

-Palmer was elected as a Republican to the Seventieth Congress, and was an unsuccessful candidate for renomination in 1928.
-After his time in Congress, he resumed the practice of law.
-He was an alternate delegate to the Republican National Convention at Philadelphia in 1940.
+He was elected as a Republican to the Seventieth Congress, but was an unsuccessful candidate for renomination in 1928.
+After his time in Congress, he resumed the practice of law, and became an alternate delegate to the Republican National Convention at Philadelphia in 1940.

 Palmer was elected judge of the common pleas court of Schuylkill County, twenty-first judicial district of Pennsylvania, in 1931, and reelected in 1941 and 1951.
-He became president judge of the court January 1, 1940, and served until his death in Pottsville.
-He was buried in Charles Baber Cemetery.
+He then became president judge of the court January 1, 1940, and served until his death.

+Death and interment

+Palmer died in Pottsville on August 16, 1959, and was buried in that city's Charles Baber Cemetery.